 Ultimately your success is tied to how well you got YOURSELF back during the time apart.

 Few talk about this.

 Put it this way:

-If your ex believes you are only trying to get them back after no contact because you are miserable without them, and that you only see your ex as some kind of pain killer for your heartache, then your odds of success are slim.
+If your ex believes you are only trying to get your ex back after no contact because you are miserable without them, and that you only see your ex as some kind of pain killer for your heartache, then your odds of success are slim.

 You must create enough happiness and contentedness in life outside your ex (or indeed any other one person) if you are to be desirable.

 Pick the History You Want to Repeat After You’re Talking Again!

 Let’s say you save your relationship.
 Can you picture that?